VOLTTRON/volttron/docs/source/devguides/walkthroughs/VC-Device-Configuration-Demo.rst

 |Install Devices|

-Currently the only method of adding devices is to conduct a scan to detect BACNet devices.
+Currently the only method of adding devices is to conduct a scan to detect BACnet devices.
 A BACnet Proxy Agent must be running in order to do the scan.
 If more than one BACnet Proxy is installed on the platform, choose the one that will be used for the scan.

 The scan can be conducted using default settings that will search for all physical devices on the network.
 However, optional settings can be used to focus on specific devices or change the duration of the scan.
 Entering a range of device IDs will limit the scan to return only devices with IDs in that range.
 Advanced options include the ability to specify the IP address of a device to detect as well as the ability to change the duration of the scan from the default of five seconds.